Yes, You CAN Get Out of Debt

 How much debt is too much?
 The figure varies from person to person, but in general, if more than 20% of your take-home pay goes to finance nonhousing debt or if your rent or mortgage payments exceed 30% of your monthly take-home pay, you may be overextended.

 Other signs of overextension include not knowing how much you owe, constantly paying the minimum balance due on credit cards (or worse, being unable to make the minimum payments), and borrowing from one lender to pay another.
-To help judge your personal situation, fill out the Debt Assessment Worksheet below.

 If you find that you're overextended, don't panic.
 There are a number of steps you can follow to eliminate that debt and get yourself back on track.
 Working your way out of debt will, of course, require you to adjust your spending habits and perhaps be more judicious in your spending.